19. Margarita

 The Manege

-The Manege is a building next to the Kremlin and the Alexander Garden.
+The Manege is a building next to the Kremlin and the Aleksandrovsky Garden.
 Originally it was a riding academy built after the war with Napoleon.
 Later it was used as a concert hall.
-In 1867 Hector Berlioz and Nikolai Rubinstein gave a concert there for a public of 12.000 people.
+In 1867, Hector Berlioz (1803-1869) and Nikolai Rubinstein (1835-1881) gave a concert there for a public of 12.000 people.
 Abandoned after the revolution, it served in Bulgakov's time as a garage and warehouse for the Kremlin.
 It was completely restored as a permanent art-exhibition space, but it got totally destroyed by a fire on March 14, 2004.
 It was completely repaired again and on February 18, 2005, it re-opened with the exhibition which was planned for the day it burned down.

 Lovelace

+In the Russian text the name Lovelace is written in a Cyrillic translitteration Ловеласе.
 Lovelace was the main character in the novel Clarissa, or the history of a young lady written by Samuel Richardson (1689-1761), which was very popular in Russia.
 Clarissa may well be the longest novel in the English language.
 The full volume of its third edition, the edition most extensively revised by Richardson, spans over one million words.

 Lovelace is a womanizer who is more and more impressed by Clarissa Harlowe, a beautiful and virtuous young lady whose family has become very wealthy only in recent years.
 He finds it difficult to keep convincing himself that truly virtuous women do not exist.
 His growing passion for Clarissa forces him to extremes and eventually he rapes her.
 Today Lovelace is the equivalent of Don Juan or Cassanova in Russian.